Oak Ridge, Tennessee, United States Guide

 Day Trips

-45 minutes - 1 hour 30 minutes by car (depending on the entrance) Just a short drive from Oak Ridge, Knoxville offers a vibrant mix of urban excitement and outdoor adventure.
+Just a short drive from Oak Ridge, Knoxville offers a vibrant mix of urban excitement and outdoor adventure.
 Explore Market Square, a bustling hub with restaurants, shops, and live music.
-Delve into the city's history at the East Tennessee History Center, or take a scenic walk along the Tennessee River.
-For art lovers, the Knoxville Museum of Art showcases a diverse collection.
+Visit the World's Fair Park, home to the iconic Sunsphere.
+For history buffs, the East Tennessee History Center is a must-see.
+Outdoor enthusiasts can enjoy hiking and biking trails along the Tennessee River.

 Travel Time